chanpreet3000/Leetcoder/README.md

     -   **Solver Data:** `./UserData/your_email/LeetCodeData/SolvedProblems.json`
         *consists of array of solved problem names, so that the bot can resume where you left*
     -   **Chrome Data:** `./UserData/your_email/ProfileData` *contains all the chrome data to make sure you don't get logged out*
+## Compatibility

+LeetCoder is designed for use on Windows operating systems.
+It utilizes specific functionalities that are not compatible with macOS.
+As such, it is not supported on macOS.

+*Please ensure you are using a Windows environment when using LeetCoder for the best experience.*

 # Contributing
 If you'd like to contribute to the development of LeetCoder, we welcome your ideas, suggestions, and code contributions.
 Feel free to open issues and pull requests on our GitHub repository.